microsoft/pxt/common-docs/github/classroom.md

 ##### GitHub and 404

 If you try the invitation link and it gives you a **404** error, it most likely means that you are not signed in with GitHub.
-GitHub shows 404 pages when you try to access private repositories or invitation links.

 ![GitHub 404 page](/static/github/classroom/404.png)